 Do you have a room in your home where the door stays closed most of the time?
 Ours is the laundry room.
-I hate doing

-	laundry!
-I figured with four kids, the laundry wasn’t going to go away, and I needed to make the room a more pleasant

-	place to be in.
+I hate doing laundry!
+I figured with four kids, the laundry wasn’t going to go away, and I needed to make the room a more pleasant place to be in.
 The laundry room needed a makeover.
-Last year, Traci at Beneath My Heart made over her laundry/mud room

-	with a gorgeous bead board ceiling.
+Last year, Traci at Beneath My Heart made over her laundry/mud room with a gorgeous bead board ceiling.
 I was inspired!
-A bead board ceiling was exactly what our little laundry room could
+Installing bead board ceiling was exactly what our little laundry room needed!

-	use!

 Our last home had the washer and dryer out in the garage.
-Doing laundry out in a freezing cold garage in the dead of

-	winter was no picnic.
+Doing laundry out in a freezing cold garage in the dead of winter was no picnic.
 I’m very grateful to have a laundry room in this home, even if it’s ugly.

 We’ve installed bead board before in our 1949 Bathroom Renovation and our daughters’ Bead Board Bathroom.
 I’ve learned a few tips along the way I’ll pass along.
 We purchased 4×8 foot sheets of plywood bead board.
 I do not recommend the large compressed fiber board sheets.
 Granted they are lighter to work with, but it chips and dents easily, and doesn’t look as authentic.
 We also purchased all the trim for crown molding.
 We primed and painted all the wood work before we made a single cut.
 Painting overhead is no fun.
 Trust me.

 Hubs cut out a few corners with a Skil saw and used a jig saw to cut out an opening for the light fixture.
 Turning your piece upside down usually results in a cleaner cut.